 It’s not unusual to see these three words used interchangeably.
-Consumers and even business owners frequently don’t fully understand the difference between them.
-As branding and marketing experts, we hope we can shed a little light on their meaning.
+Business owners and even seasoned marketers frequently blur the lines between them.
+As branding and marketing experts who live and breathe this stuff, we want to shed some light on what sets each one apart and why it matters.

 Brand

-Your brand lives within the hearts and minds of customers, clients, and prospects.
-It is the sum of their experiences with and perceptions of you.
+Your brand doesn’t live in your logo or on your website.
+It lives within the hearts and minds of your customers, clients, and prospects.
+It is the sum of their experiences with you and perceptions of your business, and you have more influence over it than you might think.

 Examples of “Brand”: